2010 Volvo V70 Expert Review:New Car Test Drive

 Options As Tested

-Climate Package ($725) with heated front and rear seats, headlight washers, heated windshield washer nozzles and Rainsensor windshield wipers; Metallic paint ($525).
+Climate Package ($900) with heated front seats, headlight washers, heated windshield washer nozzles, Rainsensor windshield wipers, air-quality sensor, humidity sensor; Metallic paint ($550).

 We're sorry, we do not have the specific review that you requested.
 Please check back as we are continuously updating our review selections.